vsrinivas/fuchsia/docs/driver_interfaces/audio.md

 ### Sample Formats

-Sample formats are described using the `audio2_sample_format_t` type.
+Sample formats are described using the `audio_sample_format_t` type.
 It is a bitfield style enumeration which describes either the numeric encoding of the uncompressed LPCM audio samples as they reside in memory, or indicating that the audio stream consists of a compressed bitstream instead of uncompressed LPCM samples.
-Refer to the [audio2](../../system/public/magenta/device/audio2.h) protocol header for exact symbol definitions.
+Refer to the [audio](../../system/public/magenta/device/audio.h) protocol header for exact symbol definitions.

 Notes